Common Allergens for Dogs

 What quality signals matter in an allergy support supplement?

 Look for transparent labeling, consistent manufacturing standards, and clear guidance to discuss use with a veterinarian—especially for dogs on prescription diets or multiple medications.
 Avoid products that promise to “cure” allergies or replace medical care.
+The goal is a more measured plan that can be tracked week over week.

 How should Pet Gala™ be given with meals or treats?

+During an elimination diet, confirm with the veterinarian that the product fits the trial rules.
 Avoid hiding supplements in rotating “new” foods during allergy season.
 Stability is what makes response patterns readable, especially when the household is also adjusting cleaning routines and post-walk rinses.

 What side effects should owners watch for with new supplements?